MicrosoftDocs/bot-docs/articles/bot-service-manage-overview.md

 ### Bot settings overview

-These links display panels, on the right, that provide general information applicable to a bot.
+These links display panels on the right that provide general information applicable to a bot.

 ![Bot settings overview](~/media/azure-manage-a-bot/overview.png)